hell-month/course/Day0.md

    Wed Aug  6 20:39:15 KST 2025
    ```

-1. Install these tools on your system.
+1. Install these tools on your system (**if you are using Windows, make sure you install these on WSL2, not your Windows system**).
 You can follow the respective installation guides for each tool:

    - [nvm](https://github.com/nvm-sh/nvm)
    - [git](https://github.com/git-guides/install-git)